uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.6.16 =
+* Fix: Remove user's role when removing them from the approved list.
+This is a security feature, in case a removed user is presumed deleted from the site.
+Since Authorizer does not delete users (to avoid the issue of reassigning or deleting that user’s content), removing their role removes all capabilities from the site until they are re-added to the approved list.

 = 2.6.15 =
 * Fix for duplicate users in approved list (users added via authorizer_automatically_approve_login filter were re-added to approved list each time they logged in).